sharmatanikesh/ai_assignment/readme.md

 - Upload multiple screenshots and view previews before submission.
 - Provide optional context to refine the generated test cases.
 - Displays generated test cases for each screenshot in a user-friendly format using Markdown.
+- Platform Selection and Testing Framework: Users can select the target platform—Android, iOS, or Web.
+Based on the selection, the tool will provide the relevant testing framework for code generation.
+This feature is optional, allowing users to tailor the output according to their preferences.

 <img src="/photos/assignment1.png" width="600px">
 <img src="/photos/assignment2.png" width="600px">